canonical/certification-docs/MAAS_Advanced_Network_Installation_And_Configuration_Scripted.rst

 If you want to run MAAS in this way, follow these steps:

 #.
+Ensure that the host has sufficient disk space.
+The container consumes
+   128 GiB of disk space, in ``/var/snap/lxd/common/lxd/disks/``.

+#.
 Install Ubuntu Server on the server you want to host the LXD container
    and configure the server's network as described earlier, in `Installing and Configuring Ubuntu`_.